 5.)
 The flight crew lingo

 Have you ever noticed pilots and flight attendants using a unique language that you couldn't understand despite trying hard to decipher whatever you could hear?
-In the most likelihood, they use it so that passengers are not made aware of a problem with the flight right away as it can lead to chaos and panic.
-But if you do hear them talking in their own secret language, it may well be due to a trouble with the plane which you'll know if it worsens.
+In the most likelihood, they use it so that passengers are not made aware of a problem with the flight right away, if any, as it can lead to chaos and panic.
+So the next time you hear them constantly talking in their own secret language, you better pray hard.
 Just hope it never happens.

 6.)
 That in-flight meal